Jake Gyllenhaal: Family and relationships

-Gyllenhaal's sister Maggie is married to actor Peter Sarsgaard, Gyllenhaal's co-star in Jarhead and Rendition.
-In December 2006, Gyllenhaal and his sister escaped a fire that destroyed Manka's Inverness Lodge, a famed lodge and restaurant in Inverness, California, at which they were vacationing.
-The two were among a dozen or so guests who fled after the fire, sparked by a falling tree, broke out at about 3 a.m.
-Co-owner and celebrity chef Daniel DeLong said the pair were supportive despite having to brave the wind and cold.
-"Jake was helping me pull things out of the fire," DeLong said.

-Gyllenhaal has godparents whom he describes as "celebrity godparents".
-Actor and director Paul Newman was his godfather, and actress Jamie Lee Curtis is his godmother.
-Other godparents of unknown status include a gay couple and cinematographer Robert Elswit.
-Gyllenhaal is the godfather of Matilda Rose Ledger (born October 28, 2005), daughter of his Brokeback Mountain co-stars Heath Ledger and Michelle Williams.
+Gyllenhaal's godmother is the actress Jamie Lee Curtis, and he has two godfathers: the actor and director Paul Newman (1925–2008), and the cinematographer Robert Elswit.
+(Note: Attributed to multiple references:) Gyllenhaal is the godfather of Matilda Rose Ledger (born 2005), the daughter of his Brokeback Mountain co-stars Heath Ledger and Michelle Williams.

-Gyllenhaal began dating actress Kirsten Dunst in 2002 after his sister Maggie, who starred with Dunst in Mona Lisa Smile, introduced them; they eventually broke up in 2004 on friendly terms.
-He dated his Rendition co-star Reese Witherspoon from 2007 until 2009.
-He dated singer-songwriter Taylor Swift from October 2010 to January 2011, and model Alyssa Miller from July to December 2013.
-Gyllenhaal has been in a relationship with French model Jeanne Cadieu since late 2018.
+Gyllenhaal began dating the actress Kirsten Dunst in 2002 after his sister Maggie, who starred with Dunst in Mona Lisa Smile, introduced them; they separated in 2004 on friendly terms.
+He dated his Rendition co-star Reese Witherspoon from 2007 until 2009; the singer-songwriter Taylor Swift from October 2010 to January 2011; and the model Alyssa Miller in 2013.
+(Note: Attributed to multiple references:) Gyllenhaal has been in a relationship with the model Jeanne Cadieu since 2018.

+In 2006, Gyllenhaal and Maggie escaped a fire that destroyed Manka's Inverness Lodge in Inverness, California, where they were vacationing.

+Politics

+Ahead of the 2004 U.S. presidential election, Gyllenhaal campaigned for Democratic Party presidential nominee John Kerry.
+He and Maggie also visited the University of Southern California to film a segment for the Oprah Winfrey Show and to urge students to vote.
+Leading up to the 2018 midterm elections, Gyllenhaal endorsed Stacey Abrams, Andrew Gillum, Beto O'Rourke, Jacky Rosen, and Kyrsten Sinema in their respective U.S. Senate or gubernatorial races.